cecilia-sartori/gs-exam/docs/4_streetNxAnalysis.md

-On average, the distance from AGEB central points to the help centers is approximately 1.5 km, which is not bad, and the maximum distance from a women in danger to a safe place is less than 7 Km.
+On average, the distance from AGEB central points to the closest help centre is approximately 1.5 km, which is not bad, and the maximum distance from a women in danger to a safe place is less than 7 Km.
 Display distance on a choroplet map and compare it with the spatial lag map.